awirix/awirix.github.io/docs/guide/extensions/structure.md

 `Media` is an intermediate object (a lua table, basically) that represents a single media.

-For example, imagine your extensions has some sort of search function that gets the query and returns found results.
+For example, imagine your extension has some sort of search function that gets the query and returns found results.
 Those results are essentially are lists of media.
 Sounds not too complex right?